-Employment implications of Connected and Automated Driving (CAD)Klant: European Commission | Sectoren: Transport and Infrastructure
+Employment Implications of Connected and Automated DrivingKlant: European Commission | Sectoren: Transport and Infrastructure

-CAD has the potential to revolutionise the way the transport system operates, changing the way transport services are provided.
+Connected and automated driving (CAD) has the potential to revolutionise the way the transport system operates, changing the way transport services are provided.
 Disruptive changes may impact employment and skills across Europe in the wider transport sector and beyond.